La Redención

-La Redención is a Paraguayan road movie and historical drama partially set in the Chaco War.
-This is the second film of director Hérib Godoy after Latas vacías (2014).
+La Redención is a 2018 Paraguayan historical drama road movie partially set in the Chaco War.
+This is the second work of director Hérib Godoy after Latas vacías (2014).

 Plot

-Using a nonlinear narrative, the film depicts the 1991 meeting between José Villalba, a terminally ill Chaco War veteran and the young Marlene, the granddaughter of a former brother-in-arms.
+Using a nonlinear narrative, the film depicts the 1991 fictional meeting between José Villalba, a terminally ill Chaco War veteran and the young Marlene, the granddaughter of a former brother-in-arms.
 They undertake a journey in search of the whereabouts of Marlene's grandfather through different villages and locations across the Paraguayan countryside.
 Intermingled with flashbacks of a young Villalba and his companions in the trenches of Nanawa in July 1933, Marlene and José uncover long-time forgotten stories and unearth the past to eventually come to terms with their own lives.

 Production

 Néstor Amarilla Ojeda wrote the screenplay, while Aline Moscato was in charge of the production.

 The film fanpage was available since January 2017.

 The movie was shot at Coronel Oviedo and several locations in Caaguazú department during January 2017.

 The first backstage was released on 18 February 2018 and uploaded to the movie's website.
 The first teaser dates back to June 2017. while the trailer was made public on 12 April 2018, and hit more than 100,000 views on social networks.

 Godoy had already filmed another historic drama about the Chaco War in 2006, with the short film Guerra re.